andyfischer/arqe/README.md

 of data can vary across multiple dimensions.
 The dimensions might be: branches, environments, data centers, canaries, traffic splits.

-# Removing the build system as we know it #
+# Elaboration on: Removing the build system as we know it #

-Typical software projects have another duplication of effort - completely different technologies used for the build process compared to the application runtime.
-This problem manifests in a few ways:
+Typical software projects have another duplication of effort - using completely different technologies for the build process compared to the application itself.
+This means we have roughly double the toolset to manage.
+And, it leads to awkward situations where we might want to move a certain task from build-time to runtime, or vice-versa, but it's not as easy as it should be.

- - Additional tooling complexity.
- - Sometimes there are build-time tasks that we want to move to runtime tasks, but with different platforms, this requires a rewrite.
- - More often, there are run-time tasks that we'd like to move to build-time.
-An example is React.js client-side rendering, where the user's browser does work for data-to-HTML rendering, even though that task can (usually) be done just as well ahead of time.
+ - If we want the system to be more "live", where we can change anything and see the results quickly, then we need to move tasks from build-time to runtime.
+Potentially the entire application might need to rebuild while we're running it.
+ - If we want to have good runtime performance, we often need to move tasks from runtime to build-time.
+A specific example in the web world is taking client-side HTML rendering and moving to happen ahead of time on the server (SSR).